therealdydx/Quantitative-Reasoning/README.md

  where 100 refers to the size of obs.

-# CORRELATIONS
+# CORRELATIONS / OTHER INFORMATION

-1. Quantitative Variables Condition
+1. Quantitative Variables Condition -> Need Quantitative Variables

-2. Straight Enough Condition
+2. Straight Enough Condition -> The scatterplot needs to be reasonably straight

-3. No Outliers Condition
+3. No Outliers Condition -> Does the scatterplot have outliers

-4. Does the Plot Thicken Condition
+#### ANALYZING RESIDUALS

+1. Equal Variance Assumption -> Does the plot thicken?

 #### POSSIBLE REASONS FOR CORRELATION